Dear Sturdy Riders,

 12:15 P.M.
 Scissors Crossing closes (mile 45)

 1:00 P.M.
 All riders must be returning to Ocotillo

 5:00 P.M.
 Course officially closes

-Time cut-offs insure riders are safely off S2 by 5:00 P.M.
-Darkness falls rapidly & temps plunge in the desert right at sunset.
-These deadlines are mandatory!
+The time cut-offs are in place to insure riders are done and off S2 by 5:00 P.M.
+Darkness falls rapidly and temps plunge in the desert right at sunset.
+These deadlines are mandatory.
 All course support ceases at 5:00 P.M.

-Bicycle Maintenance: Stagecoach is absolutely no place to take chances on any worn bike parts.
+Bicycle Maintenance: Stagecoach is no place to take chances on any worn bike parts.
 If in doubt, get a tune-up.
 Ask your mechanic to replace any questionable parts, especially tubes & tires!
 Bike Shop Links: San Diego, Los Angeles, and Orange County.
-Velofix Mobile Repair will be at the Start in Ocotillo and roaming the course.
-Velofix owners, Paul Dunlap & Tom Cody, are happy to provide full tune-ups prior to the event at your home or office.
-Use Promocode SC2017 to save 10%.
+Traction Mobile Bike Repair will be at the Start in Ocotillo and roaming the course.
+Owner Matt McDaniel can provide full tune-ups prior to the event at your home or office.

 Frequently Asked Questions: Here's the link to learn more about camping, Rest Stop items, parking, etc.

 Referrals: Please encourage your friends to join you at Stagecoach.
 You may pass along the special Holiday promocode ROLL15PC to new riders (see coupon below).
 The promocode provides a special 15% discount.

 Event Directors: Shadow Tour Co-Founders Jim Knight & Larry Gitman are passionate and active cyclists.
 They continue to improve their cycling skills, fitness levels, as well as upgrading the quality of their cycling events.
 Rest assured their Tips & Advice are based on direct, first-hand experience.